vincentyang01/CodeChallenegeSetup/README.md

 ## How do I start this project?

-In order to start writing code, please clone down the project from GitHub.
+In order to start writing code, please fork then clone down the project from GitHub.
 Once cloned, please create a new branch titled yourname_dev.
 Push all commits to your branch.

 ## How do I walk through this project?